iknowjason/CMLab/README.md

 ## Overview

-Configuration Management (CM) Lab is a terraform template creating a small enterprise Security lab to practice automation for security tooling.
+Configuration Management (CM) Lab is a terraform template creating a small enterprise Security lab to practice automation for security and configuration management tooling.
 It automatically builds the following resources hosted in AWS:

 * Two Ubuntu Linux 22.04 Servers
 * Two Windows Server 2022